 Ellie Harrison is the maker and performer of The Etiquette of Grief.
 She is a performance maker and artist living and working in Leeds, West Yorkshire, and is currently working on a body of projects called The Grief Series.
 Taking a seven-stage grief model from popular psychology as a starting point, each installment is collaboration with another artist working in a different medium, including performance, installation, illustration and photography.

 Andrew Mottershead is one half of French & Mottershead, a duo creating multi-artform experiences that are as playful and poetic as they are subversive.
 The pair invites participants to think again about whom they are, and their ties to place and one another.
-Together they created Woodland (ADD LINK), also showing at Lancaster Arts during OPEN 2017.
+Together they created Woodland, also showing at Lancaster Arts during OPEN 2017.